claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

     - Improve data availability by mirroring data in multiple volumes
     - For critical applications
 ## EFS
-Managed NFS (network file system) that can be mounted on 100s of EC2 • EFS works with **Linux** EC2 instances in multi-AZ • Highly available, scalable, expensive (3x gp2), pay per use, no capacity planning
+Managed NFS (network file system) that can be mounted on 100s of EC2 • EFS works with **Linux** EC2 instances in multi-AZ • **Highly available, scalable, expensive** (3x gp2), pay per use, no capacity planning
 - AWS managed Network File System (NFS)
 - Can be mounted to multiple EC2 instances **across AZs**
 - **Pay per use** (no capacity provisioning)
 - **Auto scaling** (up to PBs)
 - Compatible with **Linux** based AMIs (**POSIX** file system)
-- **Uses security group to control access to EFS**
+- Uses **security group** to control access to EFS
 - Lifecycle management feature to move files to **EFS-IA** after N days
 - Creates multiple **mount targets**

 #### EFS Client
-- EFS Client (amazon-efs-utils package): is an open-source collection of Amazon EFS tools.
+- Is an open-source collection of Amazon EFS tools.
 	- enables the ability to use Amazon CloudWatch to monitor an EFS file system's mount status
-	- You need to install the Amazon EFS client on an Amazon EC2 instance prior to mounting an EFS file system
+	- You need to install the **Amazon EFS client** on an Amazon EC2 instance prior to mounting an EFS file system

 ## Fsx
 Allows you to deploy scale feature-rich, high performance file systems in the cloud.
 Fsx support a variety of file system protocol.

-- types:
+- Types:
-	- Amazon FSX for NetApp ONTAP
+	- **Amazon FSX for NetApp ONTAP**: Property enterprise storage platform known for handling petabytes of data
-	- Amazon Fsx for OpenZFS
+	- **Amazon Fsx for OpenZFS**: Open-source storage platform originally developer by Sun Microsystem
-	- Amazon FSX for Windows File Server (WFS)
+	- **Amazon FSX for Windows File Server (WFS)**: File storage on a Windows server supporting native window features for Windows developer
-	- Amazon FSX for Lustre
+	- **Amazon FSX for Lustre**: Open-source file system for parallel computing (several processors work simultaneously)

-- Amazon FSX for Windows File Server (WFS)
 - File Cache: high speed cache for datasets stored anywhere, accelerate bursting workloads
+### FSx for Windows

+- Shared File System for Windows (like EFS but for Windows)
+- Supports **SMB** protocol, Windows **NTFS**, Microsoft **Active Directory** integration, ACLs, user quotas
+- Built on **SSD**, scale up to 10s of GB/s, millions of IOPS, 100s PB of data
+- Supports **Multi-AZ** (high availability)
+- Data is backed-up daily to S3
+- **Does not integrate with S3** (cannot store cold data)

 ## AWS BACKUP
 Allows you to centrally manage backup accross AWS Services

 - Component:
 	- **Backup Plan**: A backup policy defines the backup schedule, backup window, backup lifecycle.
-	- **Backup Vault**: backup are stored in a backup vault
+	- **Backup Vault**: backup are stored in a backup vault following WORM model
 	- **AWS backup Audit Manager** is built in reporting and auditing for AWS backup

 ## Snow Family
-AWS Snow Family are storage and compute devices used to phisically move data in or out the cloud when moving data over the internet or private connection is too slow, difficult or costly.
+AWS Snow Family are storage and compute devices used to phisically move data in or out the cloud **when moving data over the internet or private connection is too slow, difficult or costly.**
 - **Takes around 2 weeks to transfer the data**
 - **Snowball cannot import to Glacier directly** (transfer to S3, configure a lifecycle policy to transition the data into Glacier)
 - Pay per data transfer job